GongSiqiu/quantum/markdown/3-Boson sampling/Interference of identical particles from entanglement to boson-sampling.md

 analogous problem with fermions is rooted in the absence of symmetries of the permanent compared to the more benevolent determinant.

+Our strategy to devise a solvable instance of boson-sampling therefore relies on imposing artificial symmetries on the scattering matrix  $$U$$, which then allows us to exactly compute the permanent of the pertinent submatrices in a large number of cases.